 - Maintain the shock for 4-5 seconds before releasing the trigger.
 Let up for only a split second and repeat.

 - Use disorientation.
 Disorientation begins at around 4 to 5 seconds for most people.
 Use that time to trip, gouge, scream, etc., while looking for a way out.

 - If you have a baton-type stun gun, you can use that in between shocks on soft targets like the face and neck.

 Do You Need to Protect Yourself?

-The sound and flashing arc of electroshock weapons can be a strong deterrent to some attackers.
+The sound and flashing arc of electroshock weapons can strongly deter some attackers.
 But remember that a stun gun is not a complete self-defense system.
 It should be combined with other common-sense ways to stay safe.